launchcodedev/germinator/README.md

 # necessary for all germinator files, in case we change the format
 germinator: v2

-# Set this to true if all entries should be automatically updated and deleted when this file changes.
+# Set this to true if all entries should be automatically updated and deleted when this file changes
 synchronize: true

 # Set this for the entire file - respects NODE_ENV, and knows about some aliases like dev -> development
 $env: [dev, test, qa, staging]

-# We can define structural data here that will be fed into the templating engine below.
+# We can define structural data here that will be fed into the templating engine below
-# This is optional, but usually really helpful (looping through objects is a lot easier than repeating yourself).
+# This is optional, but usually really helpful (looping through objects is a lot easier than repeating yourself)
 data:
   employees:
     - name: Bob Frank
       position: { $id: janitor }

 # We use the triple dash below to tell germinator that it should be a separate rendering context.
-It's optional if you don't have 'data'.
+It's optional if you don't have 'data'

 ---

-# Entities is a list of all the database rows you want germinator to create.
+# Entities is a list of all the database rows you want germinator to create
 entities:
   # An entity starts with a name, which is the table name
   - BookStore: